Lauren Giraldo: 2013–2016: Vine

 In 2013, Giraldo was introduced to Vine, an app for six-second videos, by a friend from drama class.
 She began posting Vines (videos on Vine) as Princess Lauren aged fifteen, six months after it first launched.
 She used the name so her mother would not be able to find her online.
 At first, she created Vines for her friends.
 Her following spiked after re-vine, a resharing feature, was introduced: after she returned from a cruise before re-vines, her following had increased from three thousand to thirty thousand.
 Her parents found out about her online presence after she reached one million followers, but were supportive.
 She had 2.4 million followers in March 2016.

-Teen Vogue described her videos as "hillarious" and a "mix of random observations".
+Teen Vogue described her videos as "hilarious" and a "mix of random observations".
 They typically featured her saying or doing something ridiculous.
 Due to her young audience, she preferred to keep her videos wholesome.
 Giraldo did not spend much time planning or creating her Vines, which were often posted after one take.
-She posted around three times a week and accepted between one to thirty brand deals a month.
+She posted around three times a week and accepted between one and thirty brand deals a month.
 She earned thousands of dollars from sponsored Vines, but was reluctant to disclose the exact amount.
 Giraldo was also invited to attend the Grammies and the MTV Video Music Awards.
 An article written by her addressed to Essena O'Neill appeared in Cosmopolitan in 2015.

 After attending her first VidCon, Giraldo met YouTubers and was inspired to start a YouTube channel.
 Due to her busy schedule, she had to attend school online.
 Giraldo moved to Los Angeles in early 2016 to pursue an entertainment career, aged seventeen.
 Around that time, she had amassed over 3.3 million followers.
 In June 2016, she starred in Camp Unplug, a series of thirty-six Vines, alongside thirteen other Viners and was nominated Best Actress at the 6th Streamy Awards for her performance.
 She was also nominated at the 2016 Premios Juventud for her Vines in July.
 After Vine shut down in January 2017, many Viners migrated to other platforms, including YouTube.